maniospas/smoll/docs/std.md

 ```rust
 print(console CLI, coo) -> () with effects CLI
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 5 (0 are builtins or raw C code, 1 calls those, etc.)
+1 to 5 (0 are builtins or raw C code, 1 calls those, etc.)

 No failing errors, but can catch these intercepted ones: